Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Credit: Disney hotel guide

 Alcohol is probably what you have in mind when thinking about what to buy in convenience stores.
-Alcohol can be purchased easily over the counter in a lot of places in Japan and convenience stores are probably the easiest place to purchase.
+They can be purchased easily over the counter in a lot of places in Japan and convenience stores are probably the easiest place to purchase.
 The price of alcohol sold in convenience stores is basically the same, despite the branch.
-There are huge fridge sections in convenience stores, where you can get Japanese alcohol, Strong Zero, cans of beer, shochu, highball and your strong zeros.
+There are huge fridge sections in convenience stores, where you can get Japanese alcohol, Strong Zero, cans of beer, shochu, and highball.

 Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, Japanese culture and more.